purplenoodlesoop/select/packages/select/README.md

 ## About

 ***select*** helps generate selector methods for any class that can be used anywhere where you would use a selector-lambda.
-Only one annotation is used, and only one annotation is needed – every class annotated with `@selectable` would has selectors for all fields and all fields of applied mixins.
+Only one annotation is used, and only one annotation is needed – every class annotated with `@selectable` would have selectors for all fields and all fields of applied mixins.

 This package is compatible with the amazing [freezed](https://pub.dev/packages/freezed) code generator.